Maggie0523/Maggie0523.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student in the University of Hong Kong, majoring in Computing & Data Analytics and finance.
+I am an undergraduate student at the University of Hong Kong, majoring in Computing & Data Analytics and Finance.